 Jamie: Yeah.
 I – you know, I walked down the aisle when I was about 10 and got baptized.
 My family moved from a small town to a large city in sixth grade.
 And it was there that I kind of couldn’t really find my way very well.
 I got connected at church, but I was now in this big school.
 And my – I had this deep desire, that we all have, to be known and to be loved.
 And we know, as Christ followers and adults, that God fulfills that.
 But in my mind, I wanted it from my peers and from boys.
 I wanted the attention.
 And so that’s when that journey started.
 My kind of troubling middle school – I was still doing all the right things.
 But I kept wanting a little bit more.
 And it was when I got into high school that I decided, I’m just gonna do what I want to do.
 And what I wanted to do was have attention and have – feel – feel loved, even though I had two loving parents.
 And so I sought that out from boys.
 And that’s when that started.

-Jim: Well, and Jamie, that’s the reason, I think, in this book, If You Only Knew: My Unlikely, Unavoidable Story of Becoming Free.
+Jim: Well, and Jamie, that’s the reason, I think, in this book,.
 This is the fear factor for parents.
 I mean, you were living it…

 Jim: …On the surface.